 Once you measure out all the components too, it shows how easily the fat portion rises quickly, even when I am really trying to keep all added fat to a minimum.
 (There’s more than enough in the food itself.)

-So interesting reading in the Ray Peat groups recently and the study where a bunch of guys were given 6,000 calories and no exercise and demonstrated that while their metabolism increased, so too did their fat and other, not so great, health markers.
+Interesting reading in the Ray Peat groups recently and the study where a bunch of guys were given 6,000 calories and no exercise.
+It demonstrated that while their metabolism increased, so too did their fat and other, not so great, health markers.

 While the study was extreme, I think it was a great example of how too many people emphasise the increase of calories as the only way to get to health and a higher metabolism using Dr Ray Peat principles.
 (Anything under 2,500 calories was deemed to be an eating disorder!
 What?)

 If you want to be successful at health and weight loss, the best diet for weight loss is one you can keep up long term.

 I was having a chat with some Instagram peeps on their weight loss journey.
 Some are going it alone, others are on weight watchers, some on slimming world, others lite ‘n easy.
 Some have facebook support groups and some are helping each other out, which is great.
 Then you get bombarded with crazy wraps, herbalife, shakeology and lots of other stuff, but you just ignore those.

 People post the food they are eating and the old food police in me wants to grab them and shake them!!!!
 I have to remind myself that they are on their own path and if they need my help they will come and ask for it.

 Do you think your weight loss mindset is holding up your weight loss progress?
 What type of things come into your head around weight loss?
 Is it positive or negative?

 Now I am not suggesting that you hear voices however it is interesting to be aware of the internal chatter that goes on inside your head.
 Are you your own best friend or a mean pain in the ‘a’ who puts yourself down?